 Edwardian homes reflect widespread cultural tastes of the early 20th century.
 San Francisco began veering away from the ornamentation of the Victorian period, and it was trendy for the wealthy to build less ostentatious homes.
 Though some Edwardian homes, such as Queen Annes, may still exude a Victorian-like appearance, they are mostly simpler in decoration.
-The Edwardian period saw the re-emergence of handcrafted homes, and included arts and crafts, shingles, Tudor revival, Mission revival, and craftsman-style homes, among others.
+The Edwardian period saw the re-emergence of handcrafted homes and included arts and crafts, shingles, Tudor Revival, Mission Revival, and craftsman-style homes, among others.

-Architectural styles are distinct, but they can’t always be strictly sorted; this is another reason why San Francisco is so delightfully unique.
+Architectural styles are distinct, but they can’t always be strictly defined; this is another reason why San Francisco is so delightfully unique.
 A few famous examples of architectural amalgamations are the painted ladies of Alamo Square.
 They were built as Victorian homes, but they also have features of Edwardian homes.
-This is because they are classified as Queen Anne style, which is the only style that bridged the Victorian and Edwardian eras.
+This is because they are classified as the Queen Anne style, which is the only style that bridged the Victorian and Edwardian eras.